jsphweid/finale-macros/README.md

 # finale-macros

-Download to .finale-macros in ~ folder...?
+clone / Download to .finale-macros in ~ folder...?